alejandrosame/nixpkgs/nixos/doc/manual/release-notes/rl-2311/sections/other-changes/netcloud.md

-- Cloud support in the `netdata` package is now disabled by default.
+- The `netdata` package disables cloud support by defaul nowt.
 To enable it use the `netdataCloud` package.